jniac/ensaama-po/README.md

 footage.on('loop', event => {

-	// footage.time reach footage.timeMax (or 0, if footage.timeScale < 0)
+	// footage.time has reached footage.timeMax (or 0, if footage.timeScale < 0)

 })